MicrosoftDocs/customer-insights/ci-docs/engagement-insights/integrate-audience-insights-engagement-insights.md

 ## Enable audience insights unified profiles attributes and segments

-After linking environments,<!--note from editor: You don't need a link to the section immediately preceding this one.
-If these were long sections separated by pages' worth of text, the link would make sense (and in such a case I'd suggest using the phrase "earlier in this topic," so the reader knows that they'll be going to a place in the present article).-->, you can select optional features for the linked environments.
+After linking environments, you can select optional features for the linked environments.
 These features enable unified profile attributes and segments from audience insights for interactive analysis on customer data.

 **To analyze web data in engagement insights**

-1. On the **Environment admin** page, turn on the **Share data from audience insights with engagement insights** toggle, and then select **Next**.<!--note from editor: Via MWSG. -->
+1. On the **Environment admin** page, turn on the **Share data from audience insights with engagement insights** toggle, and then select **Next**.

     :::image type="content" source="media/integrate4.png" alt-text="Select features.":::

 1. Select the attributes of the unified profiles that will become dimensions in engagement insights.
 (Not all attributes are useful dimensions.
-For example, it's not likely that you'd need **First name** or **Last name**<!--note from editor: MWSG likes attributes to be bold.--> as an attribute for analysis of your website events.)
+For example, it's not likely that you'd need **First name** or **Last name** as an attribute for analysis of your website events.)

     :::image type="content" source="media/integrate5.png" alt-text="Curate dimensions.":::

    >[!NOTE]
-   > All audience insights profile attributes that represent identifiers (such as **ID** and **alternate ID**<!--note from editor: Edit okay, or is this one attribute **ID, alternate ID**?-->) are filtered out of the available attributes and become dimensions in engagement insights.
+   > All audience insights profile attributes that represent identifiers (such as **ID** and **alternate ID**) are filtered out of the available attributes and become dimensions in engagement insights.

 1. When you're done selecting attributes, select **Next**.
 1. Add users who can view the audience insights profile dimensions and segments in engagement insights.